stephen-cloud/c-19-autobody-old/docs/prepare-ui.md

 Remember the `theme` argument lets us use spacing from the theme itself.
 We could use hard-coded pixel sizes, but we'd have to update all those manually every time the theme changes.
 That would be not only annoying, but in addition your pull request would be rejected and no one on your team will want to go to lunch with you today.

 `makeStyles()` returns a function.
-We get the classNames from the result of calling this function like this
+We get the classNames from the result of calling this function.
+And we use it referencing the class name.

 ```typescript
 function App() {